piizei/a2a-proxy/README.md

    - Check that no other services use the same ports

 4. **Message Routing**
-   - Verify agent registry configuration
+   - Verify agent registry configuration in proxy config files
    - Check subscription filters in proxy configs
+   - Ensure agent_registry section is identical across all proxies

 #### Debug Commands